moechofe/lowresrmx/asset.dev/manual.md

 It emulates old-school 8-bit/16-bit console hardware by replicating their limitations: a low number of colors, limited memory, and slow processing power.

+> This is a fork of the excellent fantasy console Lowres NX by Timo "Inutilis" Kloss.
+> This is a heavily modified version and way more complicated to use, I recommend you to stay on the original app: 🌐&nbsp;[LowRes NX Coder on App Store](https://apps.apple.com/app/lowres-nx-coder/id1318884577).
+> **Important:** The app MAY NOT be available anymore, look at the 🌐&nbsp;[LowRes NX community web site](https://lowresnx.inutilis.com/) for more informations.

+> **New user?** Skip the next section and `GOTO` [How does it works](#how-does-it-work).

 ## Difference

 The goal of the app is to provide a development environment that I can use during my commutes on the subway, and later, to be able to publish a real app on the stores.

 The original LowRes NX, despite being an excellent development environment, lacks some capabilities needed for use on a handheld device.

-> If you already know how to use Lowres NX, you can read the list of differences below.
-> For new users, I recommend jumping to the [How does it work](#how-does-it-work) section.

 **Background:**